 - Magnetic Resonance Imaging (MRI)

-The educational and operations testing period runs from January 1, 2000, through December 31, 2021.
-The AUC program is scheduled to be fully implemented on January 1, 2022.
+The educational and operations testing period runs from January 1, 2000, through December 31, 2022.
+The AUC program is scheduled to be fully implemented on January 1, 2023.
+The program was originally scheduled to be implemented on January 1, 2022, but due to the ongoing COVID-19 pandemic, the date was changed to January 1, 2023, or January 1 following the end of the COVID-19 Public Health Emergency.

 Here is a link to the CMS page discussing the program: https://www.cms.gov/Medicare/Quality-Initiatives-Patient-Assessment-Instruments/Appropriate-Use-Criteria-Program